-Some plants that are perennials in their native lands (for example, in the tropics) are treated as if they were annuals in colder regions (which is, in fact, how they function there, not being cold-hardy).
+Some plants that are perennials in their native lands (for example, in the tropics) are treated as if they were annuals in colder regions (which is how they function there, not being cold-hardy).
 Here, one might say that function trumps botany.
-For example, lantana plants are really perennials, but they are treated as annual plants in regions far to the north of their native lands.
+For example, lantana plants are perennials, but they are treated as annual plants in regions far to the north of their native lands.
 These regions are too cold for them to survive the winter.
 They are raised in heated greenhouses until they flower, at which time they are sold to the gardening public.

 Some folks understand this distinction but still have trouble keeping the terms straight.
 If you can't ever seem to remember which is which, use the following trick as a guide: